 All full-time and regular part-time employees are eligible to participate in a qualified 401(k) savings plan.
 We match 100% of the participant contributions up to 3% of compensation and 50% of participant contributions over 3% and up to 5% of compensation.
-Matching contributions paid to the plan were \$16.7 million in 2022, \$16.1 million in 2021, and \$15.8 million in 2020.
+Matching contributions paid to the plan were \$18.4 million in 2023, \$16.7 million in 2022, and \$16.1 million in 2021.
 The Exchange and its subsidiaries reimbursed us for approximately 59% of the matching contributions.
 Employees are permitted to invest the employer-matching contributions in our Class A common stock.
 Employees, other than executive and senior officers, may sell the shares at any time without restriction, provided they are in compliance with applicable insider trading laws; sales by executive and senior officers are subject to additional pre-clearance restrictions imposed by our insider trading policies.
 The plan acquires shares in the open market necessary to meet the obligations of the plan.
-Plan participants held 0.1 million and 0.2 million shares of our Class A common stock at December 31, 2022 and 2021, respectively.
+Plan participants held 0.1 million shares of our Class A common stock at December 31, 2023 and 2022.